Chopped Salad, Burma Style

 Are you trying to incorporate more salad into your diet?
 What’s your favorite way to prepare salad ?
 Leave a comment below.
 I’d love to try yours too !

-Chopped salad, Burma style (Paleo, Whole30)Print Recipe Pin Recipe
+Chopped salad, Burma style (Paleo, Whole30)Print Pin Rate

 - ¾ lbs spinach, chopped

 - 1 medium size large ripe tomato, diced

 - 1/2 - 1 tbsp sunflower seeds, unsalted

 - 1 tbsp fried shallots, see instructions below